aethernetio/.github/profile/README.md

-# aethernetio
+# Æthernet
-Backend-as-a-Service platform for boosting application connectivity.
-All must-have tools in one solution save you time and save headache in development
+Platform for boosting application connectivity.
+All must-have network tools in one solution to save you time and headache in application development